i3drobotics/i3dr_rosserial_phobos/README.md

 - [ROS](http://www.ros.org/).
 I used Melodic Morenia on Ubuntu 18.04 LTS, but other versions might work too.
 - [rosserial_arduino](http://wiki.ros.org/rosserial_arduino).
-- [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+- [Arduino SDK](https://www.arduino.cc/en/main/software).
 I used version 1.8.8.
-Other versions might work too, but the one included in Ubuntu 18.04 LTS doesn't.
+I downloaded the application and added it to a [git repository](https://github.com/i3drobotics/arduino-linux.git) for easy access and portability.
 - [arduino-cmake](https://github.com/queezythegreat/arduino-cmake).
 I [forked the repository and added a patch](https://github.com/Vijfendertig/arduino-cmake) to use `avr-gcc` and `avr-g++` from the Arduino IDE rather than the one provided with Ubuntu 18.04 LTS.
 - [Adafruit_BNO055](https://github.com/adafruit/Adafruit_BNO055).
 The angular velocity is measured in deg/s, although the documentation states that it is expressed in rad/s ([issue](https://github.com/adafruit/Adafruit_BNO055/issues/50)).
 Because [REP 103](www.ros.org/reps/rep-0103.html) specifies to use radians and the sensor can be set up in rad/s, I [forked the repository and added a patch](https://github.com/Vijfendertig/Adafruit_BNO055) to read the angular velocity in rad/s directly rather than converting it afterwards.
 - [Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor).
 Used by Adafruit_BNO055.